 The draw program (or human organiser) attempts to pair players with the same MMS against each other.
 This has the effect that, if a player enters at the wrong grade, her MMS will gradually come closer to that of players of her own strength.
 For example, if a player declares too high a grade, he is less likely to win, and so his MMS will stay the same while other players' scores rise – until finally the player meets those of roughly the same strength.

 Because a player's starting score is determined by their grade, a player who was 7 dan would have a massive advantage and the best chance to win the tournament, as such a player would start with a very high MMS.
-To counteract this, and to give as many people as possible an equal chance of winning the tournament, players at or above a certain rank all begin at the same MMS.
+To counteract this, and to give as many people as possible a reasonable chance of winning the tournament, players at or above a certain rank all begin at the same MMS.
 This rank is called the McMahon bar.
 For example, if the bar is set at 3 dan (which is an MMS of 2) then no player can start at an MMS of more than 2, no matter what his or her grade: 3-dans, and all players stronger than 3-dan, also start with an MMS of 2, and are said to start "above the bar".
-The position for the bar is the one which gives the right number of players above it to try to ensure there is a unique winner.
-This in turn depends on the number of rounds to be played.
+The position for the bar depends on the number of rounds to be played and also the entry at each of the higher grades.
 BGA recommended guidelines are as follows:

 |3 rounds||4-8 players|